UK Driving Test Pass Rates: 18 Years of History

 How did COVID affect the UK driving test pass rate from 2019 to 2022?

 COVID created two anomalous data points.
-2019-20 ended at 45.9 percent because the March 2020 lockdown crashed the final quarter; the year-to-date figure before the lockdown was tracking similar to 2018-19.
-2020-21 ran at 49.8 percent because test volumes collapsed (0.65 million tests, less than half the normal level) and the candidates who managed to test were self-selecting better-prepared learners.
-The system rebounded in 2021-22 to 48.4 percent and then dipped to 47.3 percent in 2022-23 as the volume rebound put pressure on preparation.
+2019-20 ended at 45.9 percent because the March 2020 lockdown crashed the final quarter of the year.
+2020-21 ran at 51.1 percent on only 34,386 tests because volumes collapsed during lockdowns and the candidates who managed to test were self-selecting better-prepared learners.
+The system rebounded in 2021-22 to 48.9 percent as backlog clearance began, then dipped to 48.3 percent in 2022-23 and 47.8 percent in 2023-24 as the volume rebound put pressure on candidate preparation.
+The 2024-25 figure of 48.7 percent shows the recovery has stabilised.
 The COVID years are usually excluded from longer-trend analysis because the candidate mix was so different.

-Has the UK driving test become harder since 2018?
+Has the UK driving test become harder over the last 18 years?

 What is the long-term UK driving test pass rate trend?